PreschoolKindergartenFirst Grade

 Habit 2: The 'What Do You Notice?'
 Game (Developing Observation)

-Keen observation is the foundation of all critical thinking.
-You can't analyze what you don't see.
-Turn observation into a fun, everyday game.
+Sharp observation is the starting point for critical thinking.
+You can’t analyze what you don’t see.
+So take observation and turn it into something fun, something you can do without a big production.

 • During story time: 'Look at the bear's face on this page.
 What do you notice?
 What do you think he's feeling?'